Payment Options - Graduate

 Welcome to Gardner-Webb University.
 We are honored that you have chosen GWU to further your education and offer this synopsis of financial information to aid the transition into your studies.

-Each semester the Gardner-Webb University Business Office will provide an online bill for each student detailing charges (tuition, fees, etc.) and anticipated credits (grants, loans, etc.).
+Each semester the Gardner-Webb University Student Accounts Office will provide an online bill for each student detailing charges (tuition, fees, etc.) and anticipated credits (grants, loans, etc.).
 For students who are registered, the GWU online bill generally becomes available for review about three weeks prior to the first class of the semester.
 Later registrants may expect to see an online bill within a matter of days of enrollment.
-After reviewing the bill, questions regarding charges should be directed to the Business Office (704 406-4287); questions regarding financial aid should be directed to the Financial Planning Office (704 406-4243).
+After reviewing the bill, questions regarding charges should be directed to the Student Accounts Office (704 406-4287); questions regarding financial aid should be directed to the Financial Planning Office (704 406-4243).

 Please note: The deadline for making payment in full, or for completing all requirements for financial aid or a deferred payment plan, will always occur at the beginning of the semester by the end of the first full week of classes.
 The actual due date will be provided via the online bill each semester.